 Chapter 100 Financing - In Missouri, cities and counties ("Municipality") can issue industrial development revenue bonds ("Revenue Bonds") pursuant to Chapter 100 of the Missouri Revised Statutes ("RSMo"), as amended (the "Act"), in order to encourage industrial development projects for private companies.
-Under the Act, the Municipality may issue Revenue Bonds to finance the costs of the purchase, construction, extension and improvement of warehouses, distribution facilities, research and development facilities, office industries, agricultural processing industries, service facilities which provide interstate commerce, and industrial plants, including the real estate either within or without the limits of such Municipality, buildings, fixtures and machinery (the "Project").
-There are two primary reasons to issue Revenue Bonds under the Act.
-First, if the Revenue Bonds are tax-exempt, it may be possible to issue the Revenue Bonds at lower interest rates than those obtained through conventional financing.
+Under the Act, the Municipality may issue Revenue Bonds to finance the costs of the purchase, construction, extension and improvement of warehouses, distribution facilities, research and development facilities, office industries, agricultural processing industries, service facilities which provide interstate commerce, and industrial plants, including the real estate either within or without the limits of such Municipality, buildings, fixtures, and machinery (the "Project").
+There are two primary reasons to issue Revenue Bonds at lower interest rates than those obtained through conventional financing.
 Second, even if the Revenue Bonds are not tax-exempt, ad valorem taxes levied on the Revenue Bond financed Project may be abated so long as the Revenue Bonds are outstanding.

 In a typical Chapter 100 transaction, the Municipality holds fee title to the Project once the Revenue Bonds are issued and leases the Project to the private company.
-Because the Municipality is the legal owner of the Project while the Revenue Bonds are outstanding, the Project is exempt from ad valorem taxation and personal property taxation while the Revenue Bonds are outstanding.
+Because the Municipality is the legal owner of the

+Project while the Revenue Bonds are outstanding, the Project is exempt from ad valorem taxation and personal property taxation while the Revenue Bonds are outstanding.
 The Municipality and the private company may determine that partial tax abatement - but not full tax abatement is desirable.
 In this case, the Municipality and the private company will enter into an agreement providing for the company to make "payments in lieu of taxes" to the Municipality and other taxing jurisdictions levying property taxes where the Project is located.
-The amount of payments in lieu of taxes to be paid by the private company is negotiable to any amount.
-The payments in lieu of taxes are payable by December 31 of each year and are distributed to the Municipality and to each taxing jurisdiction levying property taxes where the Project is located in the same manner and proportion as the property taxes would otherwise be distributed to such taxing jurisdictions under Missouri law.
+The amount of payments in lieu of taxes are payable by December 31 of each year and are distributed to the Municipality and to each taxing jurisdiction levying property taxes where the Project is located in the same manner and proportion as the property taxes would otherwise be distributed to such taxing jurisdictions under Missouri law.
 Section 100.800 of the RSMo does provide for the recapture of abated taxes in the event an abatement recipient does not fulfill the commitment it makes in return for the tax abatement.